gyroradius

 , orT

-\[r_{Li} = \frac{γ V_⟂}{ω_{ci}}\]where \(V_⟂\) is the component of particle velocity that is perpendicular to the magnetic field, \(ω_{ci}\) is the particle gyrofrequency, and \(γ\) is the Lorentz factor.
-If a temperature is provided, then \(V_⟂\) will be the most probable thermal velocity of a particle at that temperature.
-The
+\[r_{L,s} = \frac{γ m_s V_{⟂,s}}{ |q_s| B}\]where \(V_⟂\) is the component of particle velocity that is perpendicular to the magnetic field, \(m_s\) is the particle mass, \(q_s\) is the particle charge, \(B\) is the magnetic field magnitude, and \(γ\) is the Lorentz factor.

 relativistic

-keyword can be set toFalse
+keyword toFalse